MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/Tooling/WebDriver.md

 ## Step 3: Add Selenium to the WebView2API Sample
 At this point you should have Microsoft Edge installed, built a WebView2 project, and installed Microsoft Edge Driver.
 Now, let’s get started using Selenium.

+[!NOTE]
-**Note:** Selenium supports C#, Java, Python, Javascript, and Ruby.
+Selenium supports C#, Java, Python, Javascript, and Ruby.
 However, this guide will be in C#.

 1. Start by creating a new **C# .NET Framework** project in **Visual Studio**.
 Click **Next** on the bottom right-hand corner to continue.